Guineans Elect President In Test Vote For Democracy - UrduPoint

 Some of the major issues in these elections bear a striking semblance to the political debate in Guinea.

-In Ivory Coast, for example, incumbent President Alassane Ouattara is running for a third presidential term after having revised the country's constitution.
+In Ivory Coast, for example, incumbent President Alassane Ouattara is running for a third term after revising the country's constitution.
 The October 31 vote will also take place in a highly tense atmosphere.

-Activists are concerned that a win for Conde in Guinea would bode ill for democratic norms in the region.
+Activists are concerned that a win for Conde would bode ill for democratic norms in the region.

-Some 5.4 million registered voters in Guinea are due to cast their ballots on Sunday, and initial results are expected to be announced several days afterwards.
+Some 5.4 million registered voters are due to cast their ballots, and initial results are expected to be announced several days afterwards.

 A second round is scheduled for November 24.